It’s 2017 and we now have phones that can recognize our faces. This is no doubt an amazing advancement and a marker on how technology has progressed.

 In 2017 we’ve put a man on the moon, created the internet and can take an airplane to almost anywhere we’d like in the world.

-But in 2017, it’s still questionable whether working women should receive support to spend time with her newborn babies, people still judge others based on the color of their skin, and our respect for the planet is at a destructive all-time low.
+But in 2017, it’s still questionable whether working women should receive support to spend time with her newborn babies.
+People still judge others based on the color of their skin.
+Our respect for the planet is also at a destructive all-time low.

 We can build these great machines and sit in amazement at how far we’ve come.
 But these are simply tools that help us live.
 Let’s not forget about the issues that make life worth living, that make us human, that connect us to one another.